The Art of Running Downhill

-What this article has done is first to articulate the biomechanics and physiology of downhill running for the endurance athlete facing a winter over the country.
-Secondly, through an exploration of the technical training and tactical aspects of downhill running the endurance athlete is encouraged to perfect the art of this skill.
+This article has first articulated the biomechanics and physiology of downhill running for the endurance athlete facing a winter over the country.
+Secondly, through an exploration of the technical training and tactical aspects of descent running, the endurance athlete is encouraged to perfect the art of this skill.
 Finally, through the increased use of mediated communication, both athlete and coach can observe world-class exponents of the art such as Lebid and Tergat model an efficient technique.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Dr Matt Long is a volunteer endurance coach at Birmingham University.
 Eamonn Martin is senior men's English Cross-Country Team Manager.
 He was the national cross-country champion in 1984 and 1992.
 The assistance of Jamie French is acknowledged.